Azotti: Biography

 Azotti's music is played regularly on Ukrainian and world radio stations such as "Digitally Imported", "Afterhours.FM", "KISS FM Ukraine" and "DJFM Ukraine", as well as on widely-listened-to radio shows such as A State Of Trance and Anjunabeats Worldwide.
 Azotti has twice (2010, 2011) composed the theme for the main website for Ukrainian DJs, Topdj.ua, a site through which he has won multiple DJing contests.

 Azotti has also won many competitions in Ukraine, including a remix contest for the band SKAY, which he won with his track "Love".
 Over several years and until today Azotti is a resident of several projects in Kyiv's Nightclubs Saxon and Forsage.

 On April 15, 2023, he is presented the new project WHITE STAR and released a debut Vinyl Mini-Album in new alias.
 The record was released in Holland, the publication was personally supported by the director of the label 'Black Hole Recordings' Arny Bink.
 It was announced that the money from the sale of vinyl will be used to help the Armed Forces of Ukraine fighting against Russian invaders.

-Azotti is currently producing and releasing tracks with top labels, and winning the attention and admiration of DJs worldwide.